loginov-rocks/Angular-Gulp-Boilerplate/README.md

 * `gulp default` is for production, cleans `dist` folder and builds your entire project into it;
 * `gulp serve` is for development, launches your project at `http://localhost:3000` and watches for changes in sources.

+## Credits

+Awesome [generator-gulp-angular](https://github.com/Swiip/generator-gulp-angular) was used as a basis for this project, specifically Gulp tasks.
+At the moment this generator is unmaintained, but I try to provide new functional and keep all dependencies updated.